Patient ResourcesUltrasound

 Locate the uterus

+One of the first tips for how to read an ultrasound for pregnancy is to find the uterus.
 The uterus will be a clear, dark, pear-shaped section in the ultrasound image.
-What you can see in a pregnancy ultrasound will depend on how far along you are in your pregnancy.
+What you can see in a pregnancy ultrasound will depend on how far along you are.
 For instance, you might see the yolk sac in early pregnancy ultrasounds, but it is gradually absorbed by the embryo and disappears before the second trimester.

 How to read an ultrasound picture of a 7 week embryo